jdede/inet-showcases/docs/wireless/crosstalk/index.md

 INET has support for simulating communication on the different wifi channels, both in the 2.4 GHz and 5 GHz frequency range.
 This showcase demonstrates using both overlapping and non-overlapping wifi channels in simulations, and how transmissions on different channels interfere with each other.
 It also describes the available analog signal representation models.

+This showcase divides the topic of the simulation of different wifi channels into three cases:

+- **Completely overlapping frequency bands**: all nodes communicate on the same wifi channel
+- **Independent frequency bands**: nodes communicate on different channels that doesn't affect each other
+- **Partially overlapping frequency bands**: nodes communicate on adjacent channels, which interfere with each other

+There is a simulation for each case in omnetpp.ini.

+INET version: `4.0`<br>
+Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/wireless/crosstalk" target="_blank">`inet/showcases/wireless/crosstalk`</a>

 ## The model

 - wifi channels